romka0017/TextFileProcessor/ReadMe.md

 Current project includes shared library, unit tests based on "Catch" framework and main program for working with the input text file.
 Library supports 2 modes:

-First mode: finding of the occurrences for the needed word.
+1. Finding the occurrences of the necessary word.

-Second mode: calculation of the 32bit checksum based on algorithm: checksum = word1 + word2 + ... + wordN
+2. Calculation of the 32bit checksum based on algorithm: checksum = word1 + word2 + ... + wordN.

 ## Dependencies
 Framework for unit tests [Catch] (https://github.com/catchorg/Catch2)